sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 You must consider this trade-off on your terms, though I'm glad to discuss it with you.
 GT CS offers an undergraduate thesis option, which meets several degree requirements but is otherwise a small time commitment (and teaches you useful things!).

-Some commitment topics to consider: if you
+Some commitment topics to consider:
-* hope to go to a top graduate school (or are considering it), at Georgia Tech or otherwise, then completing your degree early is quite unlikely to help with admission, but completing high-quality research _definitely_ will.
+* If you hope to go to a top graduate school (or are considering it), at Georgia Tech or otherwise, completing your degree early is quite unlikely to help with admission, but completing high-quality research _definitely_ will.
-* don't think you do not want to go to graduate school.
-Research can still expand industry opportunities.
+* If you don't think you do not want to go to graduate school, research can still expand industry opportunities.
 The degree to which it expands those opportunities will depend on the job you hope to obtain.
 Discuss with Spencer for more details.

 ### Outcomes